International Film Festival and Forum on Human Rights: 2026

-The 24th edition of FIFDH is scheduled for 6—15 March, 2026.
+The 24th edition of FIFDH is scheduled for 6—15 March 2026.

 2025

-The 23rd edition of the Geneva International Film Festival and Forum on Human Rights took place from 7 to 16 March, 2025.
-The 10 days of Festival feautured 114 screenings, 71 Forums, Spotlights and events, 3 days of professional programme, with 12 sessions dedicated to schools and 6 awards given in 3 sections in competition.
+The 23rd edition of the Geneva International Film Festival and Forum on Human Rights took place from 7 to 16 March 2025.
+The 10 days of Festival featured 114 screenings, 71 Forums, Spotlights and events, 3 days of professional programme, with 12 sessions dedicated to schools and 6 awards given in 3 sections in competition.
 FIFDH Geneva Grand Award went to Les Filles du Nil directed by Nada Riyadh and Ayman El Amir.
 Gilda Vieira de Mello Award was given to Khartoum by the Sudanese filmmakers Anas Saeed, Rawia Alhag, Ibrahim Snoopy Ahmad, Timeea Mohamed Ahmed, and Phil Cox.
 Stephen Apkon's There Is Another Way won Vision for Human Rights Award.
 StoryBoard Impact Award was given to Children of Honey, directed by Tanzanian filmmakers Jigar Ganatra and Immanuel Musa Marco.

 2024

-The 22d edition of FIFDH took place between 8 and 17 March and featured 24 forums and 23 events.
+The 22nd edition of FIFDH took place between 8 and 17 March and featured 24 forums and 23 events.
 The line-up included 41 films, while the attendance exceeded 30,000.
 The panel discussions of the edition regarded the topics of AI rapid expansion, gender apartheid in modern Afghanistan alongside the premiere of the documentary film An Unfinished Journey, and many more.
 In the Creative Documentary Competition the Geneva Grand Prix was awarded to Name Me Lawand by Edward Lovelace, the Gilda Vieira de Mello Prize went to Life Is Beautiful by Mohamed Jabaly.
 The Youth Jury Prize was given to Photophobia by Ivan Ostrochovský and Pavol Pekarčik, while the Fiction Grand Prize was awarded to The Cage Is Looking for a Bird by Malika Musaeva.
 The OMCT prize in the Focus Competition was taken by Jialing Zhang's Total Trust, and the Artopie Award — It's Always Been Me by Julie Bezerra Madsen.

 2023

-The 21st edition lasted from 10 to 19 March, 2023.
+The 21st edition lasted from 10 to 19 March 2023.
 In the Creative Documentary Competition an international jury of Anna Glogowski, Delphine Kemneloum Djiraibé, Dominique De Rivaz, and Luciano Barisone, gave the Grand Prix to Aurora's Sunrise by Inna Sahakyan.
 Gilda Vieira de Mello Prize was awarded to Colette and Justin by Alain Kassanda.
 Steffi Niederzoll's Seven Winters in Tehran received Jury Special Mention, while Vahid Jalilvand's Beyond the Wall won the Fiction Grand Award.
 The OMCT prize in the Focus competition went to the Etilaat Roz by Abbas Rezaie, and the Artopie Award was given to Becoming a Black Woman by Rachel M'Bon and Juliana Fanjul.